Information and Software for the ThinkPad T43 / T43p

 So with all of that weighing in, I believe it safely douces the rumour that post 2003 ThinkPads are Lenovo and not IBM.
 Technically 2006 is when Lenovo started to act, and it's worth noting that Lenovo actually used some of IBM's designs in a mutual relationship (for instance, IBM allowed Lenovo to use their IntelliStation M Pro 9229 chassis in a watered-down state for the Lenovo ThinkCentre lineup, but that's another story for another day).

 While on the topic, it hasn't been too widely discussed why IBM omitted the Windows keys from the (majority) of their ThinkPad line especially considering the T43 was being manufactured well into 2006; which is an almost unthinkable act.
-I believe it can be chalked up to the following:
+Here are a few of my personal speculations, but I believe it largely revolves around the fact Microsoft was resorting to illegal and distateful practices (when attacking OS/2 and people involved with it) leading IBM to reduce their footprint on anything with a Microsoft logo:

 #1 IBM's feud with Microsoft led them to omitting the Windows key